wgtmac/parquet-site/content/en/docs/Overview/_index.md

   All about Parquet.
 ---

-Apache Parquet is a columnar storage format available to any project in the Hadoop ecosystem, regardless of the choice of data processing framework, data model or programming language.
+Apache Parquet is an open source, column-oriented data file format designed for efficient data storage and retrieval.
+It provides high performance compression and encoding schemes to handle complex data in bulk and is supported in many programming language and analytics tools.

 This documentation contains information about both the [parquet-mr](https://github.com/apache/parquet-mr) and [parquet-format](https://github.com/apache/parquet-format) repositories.

 ### parquet-format